jazzTheJackRabbit/p2_traffic_sign_classifier/README.md

 </p>

-The new augmented training dataset is now an oversampled version of the original training dataset and different instances within each label is occurs multiple times within the dataset with that label.
+The new augmented training dataset is now an oversampled version of the original training dataset and different instances within each label occurs multiple times within the dataset with that label.

 After the oversampling, the dataset summary is as follows: